peteryzhang6/HAIxTech/HAIxCore.md

 With the above example:
 ![HAIxCore](image/HAIxCore.jpg)

+The two spheres within the core will be spinning at a very fast rate, so it is a good consideration to take in wear and tear.

 One can also make changes accordingly to fit one's belief, such as changing the innermost Yin-Yang sphere to a Trinity, of three spheres, and see how that goes.
 # HAIxCore Outer Design
 ![soccer-ball](image/soccer-ball.jpg)